al1sant0s/tstodlc/README.md

 Whatever is specified in DLCIndex-SuperSecretUpdate.xml will be written onto DLCIndex-XXXX.zip.

-The **--index_only** argument here is important.
-It will tell tstodlc to just update DLCIndex-XXXX.zip file and not reinstall the dlc again.
-If --index_only was not specified, tstodlc would reinstall the dlcs and update DLCIndex-XXXX.zip file as well but reinstalling the dlcs would imply in copying all the files again.
-So you should only reinstall a dlc if you had updated something in the files.
-If the only thing you did was to update some package entries in DLCIndex-NameOfYourDlcDirectory.xml then you can use use --index_only to just update DLCIndex-XXXX.zip file without having to copy all the files again.
+The **--index_only** argument here is optional.
+It will tell tstodlc to just update DLCIndex-XXXX.zip file and not reinstall any dlcs again.
+If --index_only was not specified, tstodlc **would still check** if dlc files have changed since last usage and only then it would reinstall the changed dlc components.
+Regardless, DLCIndex-XXXX.zip file would still be updated to include anything new from DLCIndex-SuperSecretUpdate.xml.

 ## Specifying some predefined values for package entries